drostamloo/drostamloo.github.io/content/_index.md

 ## About

 This is the homepage of Daniel Rostamloo.
 As of September 2023, I am/will be beginning my graduate studies in mathematics at the [University of Washington](https://math.washington.edu).
 My interests are in arithmetic algebraic geometry and moduli theory.
+My CV can be accessed [here](/CV.pdf).

+I can best be reached by emailing rostam[at]uw[dot]edu.